2017, Vol. 4 Issue 1, Part B

 How to cite this article:

 Md.
 Abdul Halim, Syed Ariful Haque, Md.
-Shahidul Islam, Abu Rayhan and Sonia Sku.
+Shahidul Islam, Abu Rayhan, Sonia Sku.
 Socio-economic aspects of fisher communities in Kafrikhal Beel under Mithapukur Upazila, Rangpur, Bangladesh.
-International Journal of Fauna and Biological Studies.
-2017; 4(1): 119-124.
+Int J Fauna Biol Stud 2017;4(1):119-124.